Hole 1 & 2

 Hole 3: Par 5 A good birdie chance if played correctly.
 Longer hitters can carry the two large fairway bunkers leaving a long iron to the green.
 Shorter hitters should hit a 3 wood off the tee leaving them short of the bunkers and on the fairway.
 Avoid the two bunkers protecting the green with the approach shot and you wont be far away from the hole.

-Hole 4: Par 4 Keep the tee shot down the left side to find the flat part of the fairway.
+Hole 4: Par 4 keep the tee shot down the left side to find the flat part of the fairway.
 The key to this hole is the approach shot.
 The approach needs to be aimed at the left side of the green allowing for the terrain to bring the ball back to the middle of the green.
 Anything leaking to the right may find the bunker or leaves a difficult pitch back up.

 Hole 5: Par 5 A straight away tee shot.
 Only the very long hitters could go for the green in two.
 The second shot should be played down the left side of the fairway to avoid tangling with the trees short right of the green.
 The green breaks away slightly to the right so allow for this when playing the pitch to the green.
 If you don’t the ball may run off into the rough on the right of the green.

 Hole 6: Par 4 The tee shot is as you see it.
 The green is set back 20 yards past the large trees.
-The approach shot needs to be quite accurate to avoid the trees and hazards short of the green.
+The approach shot needs to be quit accurate to avoid the trees and hazards short of the green.
 The green is a large surface so choose plenty of club for the approach and you will clear all the trouble.
 4 here is always an excellent result.

 Hole 7: Par 4 A beautifully designed short par 4.
 Longer hitters may try to cut off a bit of the dog leg by driving down the left side close to the trees.
 Shorter hitters should play straight down the fairway to the corner of the dog leg.
 This leaves a short second shot to a small undulating green.
 Take care with every putt on this tricky green.